-About this blog: Traveling in Uganda for 10 days, I can tell you the primate tracking adventure is a (albeit a profound) part of the whole experience.
+About this blog: After traveling in Uganda for 10 days, I can tell you that the Mountain Gorilla and Chimpanzee tracking experiences are worth all the hype!
 What if I tell you there is a land in east Africa where African Savanna meets the mystic Rainforest, where the swirl of Lake Victoria, the Inland sea of Africa, paves way to river Nile.
 In Uganda, you can see the African Big 5, the elusive shoe-bill Stork and the white rhino, along with the Mountain Gorilla in their natural habitat.
-In this Travel blog, I will give you an itinerary and some of the must known tips to make this trip successful!

 Uganda seats on Albertine rift, one of the most bio diverse region of East Africa